ocaml/dune/doc/caching.rst

 While default mode of operation of the cache is to speedup build times by not re-running some rules, it can also be used to check build reproducibility.
-If `(cache check)` is specified in the configuration file instead of `(cache enable)`, dune will systematically run rules as if no cache was present, and compare the resulting files against a potential cache hit.
+If `(cache-check-probability FLOAT)` is specified in the configuration file, in case of a cache hit dune will rerun the rule anyway with the given probability and compare the resulting files against a potential cache hit.
 If the files differ, the rule is not reproducible and a warning will be emitted.

-It is also possible to use the cache for speedup, and probabilistically rerun some rules to catch reproducibility issues in the long term, by specifying `(cache enale)` and `(cache-check-probability FLOAT)`.

 Daemon-less mode